Woman pleads guilty in apparent mercy killing of mother

 It was a sentence agreement reached after both lengthy negotiations between opposing attorneys and consulting with all of the adult members of Powell's family.

-She waived her right for a grant jury indictment It was also described in the announcement as a punishment that "would best serve community safety interests and the interest of justice," the DA's office added.
+She waived her right for a grand jury indictment.
+It was also described in the announcement as a punishment that "would best serve community safety interests and the interest of justice," the DA's office added.

 Oregon's Death With Dignity Act, which allows assisted suicide for terminally ill patients through the use of lethal prescription drugs, went into effect in 1997.
 However, mercy killing and euthanasia are not allowed under this law, according to Oregon Revised Statutes.